 Poets In the Park, Women Reading Women series – Through the summer of 2017, each Thursday before the stage production of Mary Poppins in Prescott Park twenty-one women poets (three a week for seven weeks) took the main stage to read the work of one of their female literary influences, or read something they wrote about that woman poet or writer.
 More info

-Safe Harbor Recovery Center Poetry Class – Last summer 2017 I started along with artist Christos Vayenas a poetry and mediation class At Safe Harbor Recovery in Portsmouth which is ongoing first and third Saturday a month into 2018.
+Writing for Recovery Poetry Class – Since last summer 2017 I’ve been doing a poetry class At Safe Harbor Recovery Center in Portsmouth which is ongoing every first and third Saturday of the month.
 More info.

 Good Fat Poetry Zine – During November of 2017 I started a quarterly poetry zine called Good Fat meant to be a representation of our extensive poetry community in the seacoast and beyond.
 Volume 1 and 2 are out now!
 More info